djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 A point process can be informally described as a random countable set of points, denoted by $\{x_i\}$, located within a mathematical space $S$ (such as the real line $\mathbb{R}$, the plane $\mathbb{R}^2$, or higher-dimensional spaces).
 In this framework, the randomness concerns both the number of points and their locations.
 Imagine observing the random times at which buses arrive at a station or the irregular pattern of stars scattered across the night sky.
 The randomness in both the timing and positioning of these events is captured by point process models.

-An ASCII diagram can help illustrate a random pattern of points on a line:
+A diagram can help illustrate a random pattern of points on a line:

 ```
     x       x   x       x       x